Antimicrobial resistance: Definition

 Diagram showing the difference between non-resistant bacteria and drug resistant bacteria.
 Non-resistant bacteria multiply, and upon drug treatment, the bacteria die.
 Drug resistant bacteria multiply as well, but upon drug treatment, the bacteria continue to spread.

 Antimicrobial resistance means that a microorganism is resistant to an antimicrobial drug that was once able to treat an infection by that microorganism.
-A person cannot become resistant to antibiotics.
 Resistance is a property of the microbe, not a person or other organism infected by a microbe.
 All types of microbes can develop drug resistance.
 Thus, there are antibiotic, antifungal, antiviral and antiparasitic resistance.

 Antibiotic resistance is a subset of antimicrobial resistance.
 This more specific resistance is linked to bacteria and thus broken down into two further subsets, microbiological and clinical.
 Microbiological resistance is the most common and occurs from genes, mutated or inherited, that allow the bacteria to resist the mechanism to kill the microbe associated with certain antibiotics.
 Clinical resistance is shown through the failure of many therapeutic techniques where the bacteria that are normally susceptible to a treatment become resistant after surviving the outcome of the treatment.
 In both cases of acquired resistance, the bacteria can pass the genetic catalyst for resistance through horizontal gene transfer: conjugation, transduction, or transformation.
 This allows the resistance to spread across the same species of pathogen or even similar bacterial pathogens.

 Overview

-WHO report released April 2014 stated, "this serious threat is no longer a prediction for the future, it is happening right now in every region of the world and has the potential to affect anyone, of any age, in any country.
+WHO report released in April 2014 stated, "this serious threat is no longer a prediction for the future, it is happening right now in every region of the world and has the potential to affect anyone, of any age, in any country.
 Antibiotic resistance—when bacteria change so antibiotics no longer work in people who need them to treat infections—is now a major threat to public health."

-Each year, nearly 5 million deaths are associated with AMR globally.
-In 2019, global deaths attributable to AMR numbered 1.27 million in 2019.
-That same year, AMR may have contributed to 5 million deaths and one in five people who died due to AMR were children under five years old.
+In 2024, nearly 5 million deaths were associated with AMR and deaths attributable to AMR numbered 1.27 million.
+One in five people who died due to AMR were children under five years old.

 In 2018, WHO considered antibiotic resistance to be one of the biggest threats to global health, food security and development.
 Deaths attributable to AMR vary by area: